Inside U.S.A. with Chevrolet

 Inside U.S.A.
 With Chevrolet is an American television revue-style variety program that was broadcast on CBS September 29, 1949 – March 16, 1950.
 The program was not related to the book with that title but was loosely adapted from the Broadway revue of the previous year.

 Personnel

 Peter Lind Hayes and his wife, Mary Healy, were co-hosts of Inside U.S.A.
 Mary Wickes, Sheila Bond and Marion Colby were regulars on the show, and Jay Blackton led the orchestra.
 The program was the first regular TV series for Hayes and Healy, and Wickes's role was her first on a live TV series.

 Each episode featured a "star of the week".
 Those stars included Celeste Holm, Oscar Levant, Charles Boyer, Margaret O'Brien, Lucille Ball, Boris Karloff, Ethel Merman, and David Niven.

+Producer Arthur Schwartz was also a Broadway songwriter, and he had composed the songs for the 1948-49 Broadway musical Inside U.S.A..

 Format

 Hayes, "in the role of a contemporary minstrel", traveled across the United States, giving the audience information about the natural wonders of America and its people's diversity to complement each episode's songs, dances, and comedy sketches.
 Dancers performed large production numbers that viewers might have had trouble appreciating on the small TV screens of that time.